Kloepfel MagazinKloepfel Magazin

 Uncovering savings potential in purchasing holistically

-Interview with Lana Al-Haidary, Consultant at Kloepfel Consulting, and Lina Terhardt, Analyst at Kloepfel Consulting.
+Interview with Lana Al-Haidary, Senior Consultant at Kloepfel Consulting, Lina Terhardt, Consultant at Kloepfel Consulting, and Sandra Blanco, Consultant at Kloepfel Consulting.

 When should a potential analysis of indirect and direct costs be carried out?
 And what are typical indications that money is being spent unnecessarily in indirect or direct purchasing?